Circuit-Level Modeling, Design, and Optimization for

 - Final [25%]

-Homework writeups will be due on Wednesdays (and some Mondays on select weeks) at midnight that day.
+Homework will be due on Wednesdays (and some Mondays on select weeks) at midnight that day.
 Assignments must be turned in online via Canvas or in class.
 Hand written assignments will be accepted, but when specified computer generated figures, graphs and results must be submitted.
 Homeworks must be legible and all work should be shown.
 Illegible submissions will not be graded.

 Late assignments will not be accepted or graded.
 For extenuating circumstances, contact the instructor prior to the due date.